 Fearless Fundraising For Nonprofit Boards, Second Edition

 This book provides input on how to motivate and empower a nonprofit board to get wholeheartedly involved in fundraising.
 This completely updated version of one of BoardSource's best-selling books explains how board members, development officers, and chief executives can clarify the process of successful fundraising, target and approach potential funders, and more.
 Member price $30, nonmember price $40.
-For more information and to order, go to: BoardSource Bookstore.
+For more information and to order, please visit the BoardSource Bookstore.

 Financial Responsibilities of Nonprofit Boards, Second Edition.
 Author: Andrew S. Lang, 2009.

 This book uses nontechnical language to help board members gain a basic understanding of their financial oversight responsibilities, giving them a starting point for comprehending key financial data.
-Print: $19 members/ $29 nonmembers E-book: $13 members/ $19 nonmembers To access, go to: Financial Responsibilities of Nonprofit Boards, Second Edition.
+Print: $19 members/ $29 nonmembers E-book: $13 members/ $19 nonmembers For more information and to purchase, please visit the BoardSource Bookstore.

 Forces For Good: The Six Practices of High Impact Nonprofits.
 Authors: Leslie R. Crutchfield & Heather McLeod Grant, 2007.